dav-armour/random-maze-game/README.md

 - Once you reach the end of the maze another menu screen will appear.
 This screen will tell how fast you made it through the maze and will also give you a score.
 However if the player does not reach the end of the maze before time limit runs out the player will recieve a score of 0.
 The time limit is 20 seconds on Easy, 30 seconds on Medium and 40 seconds on Hard.
 - On this screen there will also be 3 options for you to choose.
 Pressing "1" will recreate the maze at the current difficulty level.
 Pressing "2" will bring you back to the first option menu where you can change your difficuly level.
 Pressing "3" will exit the game.

+Files:
+- game.rb
+  - Main application file that controls game logic.
+- maze.rb
+  - Model used for maze creation.
+- cell.rb
+ - Model for each individual cell, stores position and available directions.
+- player.rb
+  - Model used for player icon and movement.
+- menu.rb
+  - Model used for the game menus.

 ![Image of Difficulty Menu](http://i67.tinypic.com/29yqiph.png)
 ![Image of Easy Maze](http://i68.tinypic.com/357ewpi.png)
 ![Image of Medium Maze](http://i68.tinypic.com/2napct1.png)
 ![Image of Hard Maze](http://i67.tinypic.com/2lu2ps4.png)
 ![Image of Result Menu](http://i65.tinypic.com/nmntqq.png)
+![User App Workflow Diagram] (http://i63.tinypic.com/f3hxzp.jpg)